Siphon880gh/devbrain/DevOps/_Server - VPS or Dedicated Server/_ GET STARTED - Setup Dedicated Server Checklist.md

 ## Reminder

-Create a document for your webhost (eg. GoDaddy, Hostinger, etc) to refer back to as you go through this checklist.
+Create a document for your provider / webhost (eg. GoDaddy, Hostinger, etc) to refer back to as you go through this checklist.
 Things you can record are credentials, user flows, terminal commands

 ## Checklist